Alexandra King

 Her singer-songwriter sound is sprinkled with her Irish culture, honest storytelling, and a cheeky charm.

-My first single
+My NEW single

 AVAILABLE NOW!